jmcnamara44/Anagram/README.md

 _When the user enters their word they should receive that word back in alphabetical order._
 _When the user enters a word and a list of words they should receive those words back._
 _When the user enters their words they should receive those words back sorted alphabetically._
+_When the user enters their word we should compare it against each word in their list._
 _When the user enters their words they should see in the list which words are anagrams of the first word._
 _The user does not need to make their words case sensitive to check if it is an anagram with another word._